-In June 2016, the Stadler Center will conduct the 32nd annual Seminar for Younger Poets.
+Recently rechristened the Bucknell Seminar for Undergraduate Poets, the Seminar's 33rd year is its first under the direction of alumna K. A. Hays.
+(The program was formerly known as the Seminar for Younger Poets).
 Held for three weeks in June, the Seminar provides an extended opportunity for undergraduate poets to write and to be guided by established poets.
 Staff and visiting poets conduct writing workshops and offer lecture/discussions, present readings of their own work, and are available for individual conferences.

 In the past, such poets as Terrance Hayes, Dana Levin, Mary Ruefle, David St. John, Arthur Sze, Brigit Pegeen Kelly, Jean Valentine, Carl Phillips, Chase Twichell, and Mary Szybist have served as visiting poets.
 Numerous readings provide the participants with the opportunity to hear and be heard by their peers.
 Applicants compete for ten places in the Seminar, all of which come with fellowships.
 Fellowships include tuition, housing in campus apartments, and meals.
 Accepted students are responsible only for their travel to Bucknell and a modest library deposit.
 A limited number of travel scholarships are available.

-The 2016 staff will include visiting poets Mary Jo Bang and Brian Teare in addition to Bucknell faculty and staff.
-Dates for the 2016 Seminar are June 12 - July 3.
+The 2017 staff will include visiting poets Kyle Dargan, Ilya Kaminsky, and Sally Wen Mao, all of whom are program alumni, in addition to Bucknell faculty and staff.
+Dates for the 2017 Seminar are June 10 - July 1.
 The application postmark deadline is Jan.
-31, 2016.
+31, 2017.
 See Frequently Asked Questions for eligibility and application guidelines.

 Katie Hays, Director

 Born in Phoenixville, Pennsylvania, K. A. (Katie) Hays was educated at Bucknell, Oxford, and Brown Universities, where she earned an M.F.A. in 2005.
-She is the author of two books, Early Creatures, Native Gods (Carnegie Mellon, 2012) and Dear Apocalypse (Carnegie Mellon, 2009) and is at work on a third book.
+She is the author of three books of poetry, Early Creatures, Native Gods (Carnegie Mellon, 2012) and Dear Apocalypse (Carnegie Mellon, 2009) and the forthcoming Windfall (Carnegie Mellon, 2017).
 Her poems have appeared in Best American Poetry (2009, 2011) and other anthologies and widely in journals and magazines.
 She has also published fiction and verse translations and has served as an editor of West Branch, Bucknell's national literary journal.
 Hays has received residencies at the Elizabeth Bishop House in Great Village, Nova Scotia, and at the Frost Place in Franconia, New Hampshire.
 She has taught creative writing at Bucknell since 2010 and in 2014 served as Acting Director of the Seminar for Younger Poets.
 She is thrilled to assume the directorship of the Seminar for Younger Poets beginning with the 2016 Seminar.

 Deirdre O'Connor, Associate Director